Renormalized solutions for the Maxwell--Stefan system with an application to uniqueness of weak solutions: Introduction

-The functional is well-defined even for $c_i=0$ and under natural conditions on the initial data leads to a global existence theory \cite{JuSt13} for weak solutions of \eqref{eq:mass}-\eqref{eq:constraint} exploiting the entropy structure in conjunction with the properties of the friction operator.
+The functional is well-defined even for $c_i=0$ and under natural conditions on the initial data leads to a global existence theory \cite{JuSt13} for weak solutions of \eqref{eq:mass}-\eqref{eq:constraint}, by exploiting the entropy structure in conjunction with the properties of the friction operator.

-A commonly used method for stability proceeds by computing the evolution of the relative entropy, and the method is usually applicable when one of the solutions is a strong solution.
-It has been used in \cite{HuJuTz22} to provide a weak-strong uniqueness result under the assumptions that the strong solution is sufficiently smooth and presents no anomalous diffusion (concentrations in the entropy identity).
-The required smoothness of the strong solution is considerably more than what provided by the global existence result in \cite{JuSt13} and global regularity results (even if expected) are currently not available.
+A commonly used method for stability proceeds by computing the evolution of the relative entropy, a method applicable when one of the solutions is a strong solution.
+It provides \cite{HuJuTz22} a weak-strong uniqueness result under the assumptions that the strong solution is sufficiently smooth and presents no anomalous diffusion (concentrations in the entropy identity).
+The required smoothness of the strong solution is considerably more than what is provided by the global existence result in \cite{JuSt13} and regularity results for weak solutions (even if expected) are currently not available.
 The strong solution in \cite{Bo11} is only locally defined in time and the weak-strong uniqueness result \cite{HuJuTz22} yields uniqueness so long as a strong solution exists.

-To prove uniqueness under reduced regularity assumptions two novelties are introduced: (i) the relative entropy is replaced by the symmetrized relative entropy
+To exploit the relative entropy under reduced regularity assumptions two new tools are introduced: (i) the relative entropy is replaced by the symmetrized relative entropy

 which satisfies a nice formal identity (see \eqref{eq:entropysystem}). (ii) For the rigorous derivation of the relative entropy identity we introduce renormalized solutions for the Maxwell-Stefan system. (iii) Finally, the singular behavior at the origin needs to be approximated, and this is achieved by introducing a companion Maxwell-Stefan system for shifted solutions.

-Renormalized solutions were introduced in the study of Boltzmann equation \cite{DiLiBol89} and extended to transport equations \cite{DiLi89}, nonlinear elliptic problems \cite{Mu93}, equations of fluid mechanics \cite{Li96}, nonlinear parabolic problems \cite{BlMu97}.
+Renormalized solutions were introduced in the study of the Boltzmann equation \cite{DiLiBol89} and extended to transport equations \cite{DiLi89}, nonlinear elliptic problems \cite{Mu93}, equations of fluid mechanics \cite{Li96}, nonlinear parabolic problems \cite{BlMu97}.
 Closest to the use here are the references \cite[pp. 227]{Li96}, \cite[Sec 4.1.5]{Feireisl03} concerning the compressible Navier-Stokes system.
-To motivate the definition of a renormalized solution, compute the evolution of $\beta(c_i)$ where $\beta$ is a smooth function.
+To motivate the definition of a renormalized solution, compute the evolution of a smooth function $\beta(c_i)$.
 Formal multiplication of \eqref{eq:mass} by $\beta'(c_i)$ gives:

 From the existence theory of weak solutions \cite{JuSt13}, we know that $\nabla \sqrt{c_i} \cdot \sqrt{c_i} u_i \in L^1$ and use this information to give meaning to \eqref{eq:renorm}.

 The formal identity \eqref{eq:entropysystem} leads after integration to